hperrin/svelte-material-ui/README.md

 ## Progress

 I'm only going to do things that need to/can be Svelte-ified.
-For some things, like RTL and elevation, you can just use the MDC packages.
+For some things, like RTL and layout grid, you can just use the MDC packages.

 - [x] Buttons
   - [x] Floating Action Buttons